evmanz/evmanz.github.io/_posts/2023-01-23-our-paper-was-selected-for-micro-top-picks.md

 ---
 layout: post
-title: "My Micro'55 was selected as MICRO Top Picks for 2022!"
+title: "My Micro'55 paper was selected as MICRO Top Picks for 2022!"
 comments: true
 description: "Announcement about our paper acceptance"
 keywords: "paper, acceptance, MICRO’55"